Erickrus/camel_ai_browser_use/README.md

     end
 ```

+### Customization

+You may need do some customization by yourself, to set up .env file, the browser configuration etc.

+### BrowserUse Installation

-About Browser Use Installation, please refer to the [Browser Use](https://github.com/browser-use/browser-use) page.
+Please refer to the [Browser Use](https://github.com/browser-use/browser-use) page.

 With pip (Python>=3.11):